johanjvrens/SUnORE-thesis/README.md

 ## Quick Start
 ###Linux / Mac
-* Open a terminal and point it to the SUnORE-thesis location.
+* Open a terminal and point it to the SUnORE-thesis location on your drive.
-* Run the following command: `sh sunore.sh` to open the sunore menu
+* Run the following command: `sh sunore.sh` to open the sunore menu as shown below.
 ```

  $$$$$$\  $$\   $$\            $$$$$$\  $$$$$$$\  $$$$$$$$\